apache/kylin/website/_docs15/gettingstarted/concepts.md

 * __Count Distinct(HyperLogLog)__ - Immediate COUNT DISTINCT is hard to calculate, a approximate algorithm - [HyperLogLog](https://en.wikipedia.org/wiki/HyperLogLog) is introduced, and keep error rate in a lower level.
 * __Count Distinct(Precise)__ - Precise COUNT DISTINCT will be pre-calculated basing on RoaringBitmap, currently only int or bigint are supported.
-* __Top N__ - (Will release in v1.5) For example, with this measure type, user can easily get specified numbers of top sellers/buyers etc.
+* __Top N__ - For example, with this measure type, user can easily get specified numbers of top sellers/buyers etc.
 ![](/images/docs/concepts/Measure.png)

 ## CUBE ACTIONS